jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 ## FAQ

 1. Both projects deal with data that has already been ingested/transmitted to the pipeline, but are silent on data collection.
 Any serverless option there as well?

    *Yes*.
 In e-commerce use cases, for example, pixel tracking is standard (e.g. [Google Analytics](https://analytics.google.com/analytics/web/)), so a serverless `/collect` endpoint can be used to get front-end data.
 In January 2022, we released a new [blog post](https://towardsdatascience.com/the-modern-data-pattern-d34d42216c81) and open-source [repository](https://github.com/jacopotagliabue/paas-data-ingestion) describing in detail a principled and serverless approach to this problem.

-*TBC*
+2. What is missing / could be added if I wanted to collaborate on this project?

+Few obvious things that are missing are: i) add some GitHub actions for CI/CD; ii) standardize AWS permissions / users (as now most all commands work when launched as admin users).
+Want to join us?
+Please reach out!

 ## Contributors